 We face this type of termination when there is poor performance, misconduct, or bad behavior.

-If misconduct is the cause for termination, we speak about behavior that is against the internal regulations, the code of ethics or even breaking the law, such as stealing something from the company or fraud.
+If misconduct is the cause for termination, we refer to behavior that violates internal regulations, the code of ethics, or even the law, such as stealing from the company or fraud.

 These situations include contracts with temporary employees, consultants, partners, or freelancers.